pixavier/mqtt4snap/README.md

 ##

-Here you can see a minimum example:
+Here you can see a minimum example (please consult the blocks help):

 ###
 ![Minimal example](img/minimum_example.png)